A little bit slower, a whole lot better

 We want to build on the success of 20mph in Bristol and make sure everyone benefits from safer speeds where we live, learn, and work.

-The 20mph review is assessing all 30mph roads in Bristol to identify other areas that might benefit from safer 20mph speed limits.
+We've carefully assessed every 30mph road in Bristol to identify which would benefit from safer speed limits.